designstem/projects/colorblindness/index.md

 # 😉

-> This being said, we hope you will use this workshop for your own and other people's benefit. **And sometimes in between, you are even allowed to enjoy it.**
+> This being said, we hope you will improve your skillset and sometimes in between, **you are even allowed to enjoy it.**

 </f-inline>